hyperkai/django-blog/simple-blog/README.md

 ---

-## Snippet for docker-compose deployment
+## Snippet for docker-compose deployment:

 There's already been "docker-compose.yml" and "dockerfiles" in this folder.